-Deductible transportation costs include automobile operating and maintenance costs, as well as air, rail, bus and taxi fares you incur while traveling for business but not away from home.
+Deductible transportation costs include automobile operating and maintenance costs, as well as air, rail, bus, and taxi fares you incur while traveling for business while away from principal tax home.
 Thus, meal and lodging costs in your own locality are not deductible.
 Proper substantiation of transportation expenses requires that you be able to prove: